 Advanced sales training differs from more basic upskilling efforts in that they focus more on the customer experience.
 Advanced sales training allows agents to move past the financial implications of a deal.
 Instead, these skills allow them to build a rapport with clients so that they can influence their purchasing decision.

-Here are a few of the most popular sales training ideas:
+Here are a few of the most popular advanced sales techniques:

 1. Improving nonverbal communication